ManiRajan1/Project_repositories/README.md

 ---
 ### HIL testing using Simulated Network

-+ A **lightweight Docker-based** setup simulating a CAN bus network using the virtual vcan0 interface.
++ A **lightweight Docker-based/RTOS simulator-based** setup simulating a CAN bus network using the virtual vcan0 interface.
 + Includes **services to send, receive, and log CAN messages**, ideal for early-stage HIL testing or validating CAN communication logic.
 + Easily extendable to interface with physical CAN devices connected to the host (e.g., via SocketCAN-compatible USB adapters).
 + Useful for prototyping embedded applications without requiring dedicated hardware.